annemhoude/annemariehoude_old/content/publication/narrating-europe-re-constructed-and-contested-visions-of-the-european-project-in-citizens-discourse/index.md

   filename: featured
   focal_point: Smart
   preview_only: false
-summary: "While EU official narratives are documented by studies on the European institutions or the visions of leaders and parties, their empirical analysis at the citizens' level is still fragmented.
-Using focus group data in four countries (France, Portugal, Italy and Belgium) and three social groups (21 group interviews), we provide a comparative qualitative answer to how citizens envision European integration. "
+summary: "Using focus group data in four countries (France, Portugal, Italy and Belgium) and three social groups (21 group interviews), we provide a comparative qualitative answer to how citizens envision European integration.
+  "
 date: 2022-06-26T06:13:28.667Z
 ---